How to deploy Microsoft Store apps using Intune

 Unable to find an Application when using the Microsoft Store app (new) method

-• Search for the application on the Intune portal using Package Identifier to see if you are able to find the application now.
+• Search for the application on the Intune portal using the Package Identifier to see if you can find it now.

 Unable to find an Application when using the Microsoft Store app (new) method